CatoTH/antragsgruen/README.md

 npm install # Installs all required packages

-npm run build # Compiles the regular JS/CSS-files npm run watch # Listens for changes in JS/CSS-files and compiles them immediatelly
+npm run build # Compiles the regular JS/CSS-files npm run watch # Listens for changes in JS/CSS-files and compiles them immediately
 ```

 After updating the source code from git, do: